A Digital Nomad Guide to Athens

 If you still want to know more shared workspaces and private office options with a flexible and all-inclusive rental, you can inquire about other places as Athens has several options.

-Where to live in Athens
+Best Places to Live in Athens

 There are many expats of different nationalities living in Athens who generally prefer to stay in the southern areas such as Glyfada, Voula and Vouliagmenis.
 For example, Ilioupolis is one of the cheapest beachless southern suburbs with the most apartment blocks.
 It is popular with former English teachers and married Greek couples.
 Glyfada, on the other hand, is divided into two sections: Glyfada on the coast and Ano Glyfada which is above and further from the sea.
 Ano Glyfada has apartments or villas and the properties are cheaper.
 In Glyfada you also find restaurants and taverns with different specialties.
 Voula is more elegant, with fewer tourists and with many restaurants and bars.
 However, it is not as lively as Glyfada and the properties are more expensive.
 Vouliagmenis, on the coast, is reputed to be the most expensive place in Europe.
 It has many restaurants and taverns as well as private villas.